Why is it that everyone you know is finding love while you’re still stuck inside, single on a Saturday night?

 1) You ask too much of people

-Have you ever considered that you are putting too much pressure on people to be awesome all the time?
+Have you ever considered that you are putting too much pressure on your romantic partners to be awesome all the time?

 You know love is not really like that, right?